 I’ve been dreaming about using their tile for years and this bathroom was the perfect opportunity to do so.
 They’re a California based Certified B Corp committed to using sustainable manufacturing practices, using recycled materials, and taking care of their employees.
 On top of that their products are SO beautiful.
 We landed on one of their hand-painted tiles called Summit (you may recognize it from this bathroom by Justina).
 We chose Summit in white and I love the resemblance to mountains or waves.
 The nature-inspired design is what sealed the deal for us.

 The only thing we haven’t landed on is bathroom storage.
 Craig is planning to do something custom, but we want to wait until the bathroom comes together a bit more before we decide what to do in the space.
-We’ve pinned some initial ideas to our master bed/bath Pinterest board, but our main goal throughout the entire space is to have minimal furniture and utilize built-ins so we can maximize the space we have.
+We’ve pinned some initial ideas to our primary bed/bath Pinterest board, but our main goal throughout the entire space is to have minimal furniture and utilize built-ins so we can maximize the space we have.

-Next week I’ll be sharing our master bedroom inspiration.
+Next week I’ll be sharing our primary bedroom inspiration.
 In the meantime, you can see more of the ideas we’re loving on our Pinterest board here.
 This is by far the biggest project we’ve ever taken on but it has been fun to learn so much during the process.
 I’m always impressed by the things Craig manages to figure out, haha.

-Master Bathroom Products
+Primary Bathroom Products

 Disclosure: if you buy something through the links on this blog, we may earn an affiliate commission.
 We only feature products we would personally recommend.
 Thank you for your support.